You may have heard it said that a little bit of stress is good for us. It keeps us alert, awake and can give us a burst of adrenaline energy.

 - Excessive fatigue and tiredness

-- Frequent illness, and cold sores due to compromised immune system
+- Frequent illness, and cold sores due to a compromised immune system

 - Chest pains, heartburn, rapid pulse, high blood pressure